At risk of becoming homeless

 To talk to us about housing advice, call 01202 123 147 or email firstname.lastname@example.org

-Our Early Prevention Service is also here to here to help you as early as possible - before the landlord/agent issues you with notice that they intend to evict.
+Our Housing Options Support and Inclusion team is also here to here to help you as early as possible - both before and after the landlord/agent issues you with notice that they intend to, or are evicting.

 You’ll receive honest, supportive advice, relevant to your situation: